rtrlib/handbook/source/bgprd.rst

   bird> eval test_ripe_beacons()
   void()

-To see the output of the function switch to the terminal that is running the BIRD daemon.
+To see the output of the function, switch to the terminal that is running the BIRD daemon.
 The output will look like:

 .. code-block:: bash